opengeospatial/HY_Features/section_1-5.md

 ## iv.
 Submitting organizations

-The following organizations submitted this Document to the Open Geospatial Consortium (OGC):
+The following organizations contributed to the initiation or development of this standard and submitted this Document to the Open Geospatial Consortium OGC):

-a)Federal Institute of Hydrology (BfG), Global Runoff Data Centre of WMO b)CSIRO, Land and Water c)USGS
+•	U.S. Geological Survey (USGS), USA

+•	Federal Institute of Hydrology (BfG) , Germany

+•	CSIRO Land and Water, Australia

+•	Bureau of Meteorology, Australia

+•	Metalinkage, Australia

+•	BRGM, France

+•	University of Texas at Austin, USA

+•	Eurecat, Spain

+•	INCLAM S. A., Spain

+•	52°North, Germany

 ## v.
 Submitters